joe-speedboat/workshop.container/11 Registry.md

 REPOSITORY   TAG       IMAGE ID       CREATED       SIZE busybox      latest    d3cd072556c2   10 days ago   1.24MB
 ```
-But you can download from other container registries as well if you define the full url of an image
+But you can download from other container registries as well if you define the full url of an image: